 Indeed, the mystery surrounding the vanished children (so on-TV trend these days – see also The Missing, Kiri, Safe) allows us to spend the next episodes uncovering what lies beneath the surface at Appleyard College.
 We know from the get-go that Hester Appleyard, played ruthlessly by Game of Thrones’ Natalie Dormer, is feigning the role of a grieving widow from Kensington ("People always believe their own eyes.
 Dress like a tart, you’re a tart.
 Dress like a widow…") and it’s a treat to see her keep up the ruse within polite society, although the intense Sara (Inez Currõ), an orphan girl raised at the finishing school, has her sussed.

 All the while, the sexual tension in the air – between the teens, their teachers, their suitors – adds to the cloying atmosphere.

 Clearly, this is much, much more than a fanciful period drama.
 Its stylistic surrealism picks up right where Get Out left off, and there's a silver-screen approach to its pace, which allows eeriness to creep into the silences.
 It’s a real shame it comes at the expense of a well-told story, but the drama is palatable, the acting superb, and the girls in white?
 They’ll be in my nightmares for a while.

-Picnic At Hanging Rock airs on BBC Two tonight at 9.05pm.
+The third episode of Picnic At Hanging Rock airs on BBC Two tonight 25th July at 9.00pm.